 High quality wines often have higher costs of production.
 In this case, quality-minded producers could no longer fetch better prices for their wines.
 The cooperatives’ power in the region – and their collective marketing directive of producing basic table wines – brought the image of the top wines from the region down.
 Thus, high quality producers were then forced to abandon their better vineyards on the hillsides.

 The beginning of French wine law in Champagne...

 But, they didn’t.

-In part this is because Champagne, as opposed to any other wine region of France at that time, had cellars with ample stocks of reserve wine.
-In fact, the large Champagne houses always carry large stocks of aged reserve wine as it is necessary for their Non-Vintage (NV) house blends to remain consistent from year to year.
+Champagne, as opposed to any other wine region of France at that time, had cellars with ample stocks of reserve wine.
+In fact, the large Champagne houses always carry large stocks of aged reserve wine as it is necessary for their Non-Vintage (NV) house blends.
+Not only does the addition of reserve wine help Champagne producers to sell young wines that display beautiful aged wine characteristics, it also helps keep the NV blends consistent from year to year.

 Nonetheless, grape prices also stagnated because merchants continued to bring wine in from outside the region.